bootphon/phonemizer/README.md

         $ echo "j'aime le football" | phonemize -l fr-fr -b espeak --language-switch remove-utterance [WARNING] removed 1 utterances containing language switches (applying "remove-utterance" policy)

+* The **espeak** backend sometimes merge words together in the output, use the `--words-mismatch` option to deal with it:

+        $ echo "that's it, words are merged" | phonemize -l en-us -b espeak [WARNING] words count mismatch on 100.0% of the lines (1/1) ðætsɪt wɜːdz ɑːɹ mɜːdʒd

 ## Licence